The Somme: Heroism and Horror

 Entrance to all museums and places of interests visited

 Return ferry crossing

 Executive coach or minibus travel including complimentary hot and cold drinks, bottled water and light snacks during the tour

 17 – 19 July 2020

 Major credit cards accepted

 Toddington Services, M1 Motorway

 You will be staying at the 3 star Holiday Inn Express Arras.
 This wonderful central location allows you to walk to the best restaurants and most historic landmarks of Arras town centre.

 Arras is justifiably famous for its two stunning town squares.
 These opulent spaces speak of its history as a major trading centre: the town hall is a fine example of 16th century Flemish gothic architecture.

-In addition to a restaurant, the hotel features a bar/lounge.
-Rooms are equipped with a television, complimentary Wi-Fi, hairdryer and coffee and tea making facilities.
+The hotel features a bar/lounge and rooms are equipped with a television, complimentary Wi-Fi, hairdryer and coffee and tea making facilities.